One flagship.

 FW69 + Mamiya 50 mm + Instax

-A handheld instant ultra-wide.
-The forgiving “street sweeper” of the system.
+The widest Mamiya — and the only one that comfortably covers Instax Wide.
+A handheld instant ultra-wide, the forgiving “street sweeper” of the system.